Canon Fasteners

 Tactile Strip

-Prominent & Leading Manufacturer from Delhi, we offer stainless steel tactile indicator strip, stainless steel tactile strip with diamond surface, stainless steel tactile strip, stainless steel tactile strip with black / yellow carborundum, stainless steel tactile adhesive strip with line surface and stainless steel tactile adhesive strip with diamond surface.
+Prominent & Leading Manufacturer from Delhi, we offer stainless steel tactile indicator strip, stainless steel tactile strip with diamond surface, stainless steel tactile strip, stainless steel tactile adhesive with carborundum, stainless steel tactile strip with black / yellow carborundum and stainless steel tactile adhesive strip with line surface.

 • Stainless Steel Tactile Indicator Strip